 Should you invest in a greenfield?

 Greenfield development projects have a higher risk profile for real estate investors than other opportunities, such as buying a stabilized property.
-That's due to potential issues with permitting, construction cost overruns, difficulty in obtaining financing, and the risk of oversupply if too many developers build competing projects.
-Because of that, many real estate investors, including several publicly-traded REITs, don't engage in any greenfield development.
+That's due to potential issues with permitting, construction cost overruns, difficulty obtaining financing, and the risk of oversupply if too many developers build competing projects.

-Because of that, real estate investors need to weigh the risks of a greenfield development against its reward potential.
-Those who are already risk averse might not want to invest in these projects, either directly or indirectly via a publicly-traded REIT or a real estate crowdfunding platform.
+Thus, real estate investors need to weigh the risks of a greenfield development against its reward potential.
+Those who are already risk-averse might not want to invest in these projects, either directly or indirectly, via a publicly traded REIT or real estate crowdfunding platform.
 However, for those seeking higher-return opportunities, greenfield developments can be worth the risk.

-Greenfield real estate developers are often visionaries.
-They look at a vacant lot and see the green of a high-return real estate development project.
+Greenfield developments can transform a green field into a high-returning real estate investment.
+And greenfield real estate developers are often visionaries.
+They can look at a vacant lot and see the green of a high-return real estate development project.
 While greenfield developments don't always pay off, the returns can be worth the risk when they do.